FZambia/dirsync/README.md

 This was a weekend project, it works but still a lot of things can be improved:

 * Multitenancy
+* Preserve file and directory permissions
-* Make it cross-platform to handle os specific path separators
+* Make it cross-platform by handling OS specific path separators
-* Better error handling - at moment client exits on every error
+* Better error handling - at moment client terminates on every error
 * More clever decision on when to use rolling checksum upload
 * Bidirectional synchronization 🔥
 * This list is endless actually ...
 Just use Rsync or Dropbox maybe? 😄